Sincan2/Monitoring/terranet/docs/html/_sources/developers.rst.txt

 Languages
 +++++++++

-The server monitor uses language files, which are stored in the directory "src/lang".
+The TERRANET MONITORING uses language files, which are stored in the directory "src/lang".
 The name of the language file consists of the language code (ISO 639-1) and the country code (ISO 3166-1), separated by an underscore.
 The extension is ".lang.php".